 Though there have been several videos that show cats jumping for their lives at the sight of these, they serve as great treats for your pet.
 They can keep your kitty hydrated because of the water content.

 Although Onions are staple vegetables in a person’s kitchen, our cats cannot eat onions!
 Even a small amount of this could alter your pet’s blood chemistry completely.
 If you find that your kitty has ingested onions, seek veterinary help immediately.

 Dairy and Carbohydrates

 Milk can be given to kittens in small portions but never to adults.
-It’s time to junk the cartoon special that shows big cats drinking milk because that is a definite NO-NO!
-Some types of milk can substitute a feline’s breastmilk but for only a short time.
+It’s time to junk the cartoon special that shows big cats drinking milk because that will surely lead to loose stool.
+Yuck!

 Yes, you can feed cheese.
 It has proteins that can help build strong muscles and calcium that can strengthen the bone structure of your pet.
 However, adults can become lactose intolerant and might spark stomach issues if fed cheese.
-We encourage pet owners to feed small portions only and do an allergy test.
+We encourage pet owners to feed small portions only.

 If cooked, eggs are alright for cats.
 Egg whites present many bacterial issues that could lead to stomach upset and in rare cases, fur and skin issues.

 As tempting as it may sound, cats shouldn’t eat Pizza because of the tomato, garlic, and onion seasoning.
 Kitties also have a hard time digesting yeast-based products and that would be found in the crust itself.

 Make sure you aren’t beside your cat when it’s Netflix and chill night.
 The additives and ingredients can cause several digestive disorders to kitties.
 Onions, garlic, and salt are found in the ingredients and are all health risks to your pet.
 So keep it away.
 One or two pieces of plain, unsalted popcorn is okay.